isoscl/VetAppDjango/README.md

 # VetAppDjango
-Veterinary application for practioc use
+Veterinary application for practise use